telerik/docs-seed/README.md

 To speed up the building time of the web site, you can pass **only** specific parts of it&mdash;the folders you want to include in the site.

-To acieve this, execute the `sh modify-config.sh` script with passing the corresponding arguments which are:
+To achieve this, execute the `sh modify-config.sh` script with passing the corresponding arguments which are:

 - `-i,--include`&mdash;The folders you want to include in the final build.
 Multiple folders are separated with a comma.
 No spaces are allowed.
 - `-c,--config`&mdash;The path to an additional config file which will be used for the build (more about [additional config file](#additional-config-file)).
 - `-s,--serve`&mdash;Accepts `true`/`false`.
 Indicates whether the Jekyll will only build or build and serve.
 - `-d,--docker`&mdash;Accepts `true`/`false`.
-Indicates whether the site will be run in Docker (set `--docker=true` if you're using Docker).
+Indicates whether the site will run in Docker (set `--docker=true` if you're using Docker).

-For example, let's say that you want to build only the documentation for two controls, the Barcode and the Chart, you are using Docker, and you have an extra config YAML file.
+For example, if you want to build only the documentation for two controls, the Barcode and the Chart, you are using Docker, and you have an extra config YAML file.
 Then you have to open a terminal and execute the following command:

 `sh modify-config.sh --include=controls/barcode,controls/Chart --docker=true --config=_extra.yml`